JellyfishSDK/salmon/README.md

 On release `types: [ published, prereleased ]`, GitHub Action will automatically build all packages in this repo and publish a build artifact.

+### Usage

+Salmon is designed with AWS Lambda in mind, although the individual packages can be used to fetch prices or push prices to oracles.
+See the configuration section below for more information.

 ### Configuration

 `salmon-lambda-functions` is configurable via the following environment variables: